AleksiiJK/tellocontrol/README.md

 2. When close enough, the drone will signal for Create3 to stop
 3. Once Create3 has stopped, it will publish this status
 4. When drone is informed that Create3 has stopped, it will do a server call to land
-5. ToDo - drone will permit create3 to move once it has landed
+5. Drone will permit create3 to move once it has landed
-6. Create3 will move
+6. Create3 will move carrying the drone with it
-7. Once drone is "charged" it will launch again *Maybe* Communication topics and status messages are as follows:

 /drone1/status -> Create3 subscribes to this, messages are:
     - "Drone following" -> Drone is honing in on the targe¨